dwarry/ldap-spring-boot/README.md

 * cnsuffix will be added to the username, add the parameters there you need to find the entry in your directory default is ", ou=users,dc=example,dc=com" which leads to "cn=test, ou=users,dc=example,dc=com" for a user test
 * ssl use ssl or not, default is "false"
 * basename default is dc=example,dc=com
+* excludes (list of user which are not allowed to change password seperated by ;)default is it.admin and admin (it.admin;admin)

 some words about LDAP: